 MOD USA/9A1/9

-6 1.4 References to CCITT Recommendations and Instructions in these Regulations are not to be taken as giving to those Recommendations and Instructions the same legal status as the Regulations.
+6 1.4 References to ITU-T Recommendations in these Regulations are not to be taken as giving to those Recommendations the same legal status as the Regulations.

 Reasons: There is neither a technical nor a regulatory basis for giving any of the ITU-T Recommendations the same legal status as the very general, high level provisions contained in the ITRs.
 The proposed editorial revisions with respect to Recommendations support maintaining the text in the existing provision, which establishes that ITU-T Recommendations should continue to be voluntary.
 Also, the proposed revision deletes the provision regarding Instructions because they are no longer in effect.